Dream Symbols Dictionary

 Stairs symbolize progression, social or spiritual ascension.
 Going up indicates growth; going down can suggest exploration of the subconscious.

 Ask yourself: Am I progressing in my life?
-What direction am I taking?

 Sun